mdahlgrengadd/PrometheOS-src/docs/api-component-setup-guide.md

 # API Component Setup Guide

-This guide explains how to create API-enabled components that can be discovered and controlled by AI agents through our API explorer and OpenAPI documentation system.
+This guide explains how to create API-enabled components that can be discovered and controlled by AI agents through the API explorer and OpenAPI documentation system.
 We'll use the Audio Player as a complete example.

 ## Table of Contents